mcreaper26/US-MACs-Analysis/README.md

 We can tell that Trans Fats has the largest effect on the weighted composite score followed by Sodium then Dietary Fibre and Protein accordingly due to the relatively large magnitudes of the coefficients of these predictors as seen from the linear regression model.

-The predicted coefficients for the factor of Trans Fat and Protein is consistent with weights allocated while Sodium and Dietary Fibre is predicted to be slightly higher than allocated.
+The predicted coefficients for the factor of Trans Fat and Protein are consistent with weights allocated while Sodium and Dietary Fibre is predicted to be slightly higher than allocated.

 ## Gradient Boosting Machine

-It helps to predict weighted composite score
-Premium Southwest Salad with Grilled chicken was the healthiest food item in the whole menu.
+It helps to predict the weighted composite score Premium Southwest Salad with Grilled chicken was the healthiest food item in the whole menu.
 However, the predicted unhealthiest food item is different from actual one.
 LightGBM predicted the composite score based on a different scale of varying importance for the 12 predictor variables, in comparison to the weights that was assigned when feature engineering the weighted composite score earlier on.